simdjson/simdjson/doc/performance.md

 cout << doc << endl;

-// This also reuses the existing buffers, and reuses and *overwrites* the old document document::element doc2 = parser.parse("true"_padded);
+// This also reuses the existing buffers, and reuses and *overwrites* the old document dom::element doc2 = parser.parse("true"_padded);
 // Even if you keep the old reference around, doc and doc2 refer to the same document. cout << doc << endl;
 cout << doc2 << endl;
 ```

 It's not just internal buffers though.
-The simdjson library reuses the document itself. document::element, document::object and document::array are *references* to the internal document.
+The simdjson library reuses the document itself. dom::element, dom::object and dom::array are *references* to the internal document.
 You are only *borrowing* the document from simdjson, which purposely reuses and overwrites it each
 time you call parse.
 This prevent wasteful and unnecessary memory allocation in 99% of cases where
 JSON is just read, used, and converted to native values or thrown away.

 > **You are only borrowing the document from the simdjson parser.
 Don't keep it long term!**

-This is key: don't keep the `document&`, `document::element`, `document::array`, `document::object`
+This is key: don't keep the `document&`, `dom::element`, `dom::array`, `dom::object`
 or `string_view` objects you get back from the API.
 Convert them to C++ native values, structs and
 arrays that you own.